ayshih/Square-L/README.md

 Square-L
 ========
-A SQRL client for Windows Phone 8, currently at the proof-of-concept stage.
-Identity management is not yet implemented; the identity (master key and password) is hard-coded.
-You can scan a SQRL QR code, and then, upon entering the correct password, choose to send the SQRL login request.
+A SQRL client for Windows Phone 8, currently as a proof of concept.
+As of release 0.2, you can:

+* create and delete identities (an identity called "test identity" with a hard-coded master key and password is recreated if deleted)
+* scan a SQRL QR code
+* verify identity password and generate appropriate keys
+* optionally send SQRL authentication query

 See also
 --------